ballerina-platform/module-ballerina-websocket/docs/spec/spec.md

 #### [readMessage](#readmessage)

-`readMessage` API can be used to receive a message without prior knowledge of message type.
-It returns a `string` if a text message is received, `byte[]` if a binary message is received or else an error if an error occurs while reading the messages.
+`readMessage` API can be used to receive a message without prior knowledge of message type. `anydata` type is supported by this API.
+The contextually-expected data type is inferred from the LHS variable type.
+If there is an error when converting the expected data type or else any other error occurs while reading the messages, the respective error will be returned from the API

 ```ballerina
 # Reads data from the WebSocket connection
 # ```ballerina